TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 Built-in Microphone: Built-in microphone for two-way audio.

-Wireless Antenna: For connection of IEEE 802.11b/g wireless network.
+Wireless Antenna: For connection to IEEE 802.11b/g wireless network.

-Audio In: To support audio in with Microphone for two way audio.
+Audio In: To support audio input with a microphone for two-way audio.

-Audio Out: To support audio out with earphones or speakers for two way audio.
+Audio Out: To support audio output with earphones or speakers for two-way audio.

 Power Connector: For connection of 12V DC input.

-Power LED Indicator: Power LED will light up after completing the boot process.
+Power LED Indicator: The power LED will light up after completing the boot process.

-Reset: To successfully restore the camera to factory defaults, please keep the device powered on,
+Reset: To successfully restore the camera to factory defaults, keep the device powered on,

-then press and hold the Reset Button for at least 10 seconds.
-The CPU of the camera starts to work completely 1 minute after you release the Reset button.
+then press and hold the Reset button for at least 10 seconds.
+The camera's CPU starts to work completely 1 minute after you release the Reset button.

 Network Connector: For connection to the Ethernet via RJ45 standard.